Know before you go

-Privately owned by the Hampton Estate, Public access on Puttenham Common is managed by Surrey County Council, conservation is managed by Surrey Wildlife Trust.
+Privately owned by the Hampton Estate, Public access on Puttenham Common is managed by Surrey County Council.

 In the summer months, large swathes of beautiful blooming bell heather and ling dominate the open areas of the common, with areas of oak and Scots pine.
 There are also several large ponds with associated wetland and carr areas, which contain a good range of aquatic plants and invertebrates including Great crested newts.

 Many birds visit the reserve, including great crested grebes, green woodpecker, grey heron and heathland specialists such as nightjar.
 Adders can be seen basking in the sun on the southern facing slopes and a fine display of fungi species are present during early autumn.